 The continuous monitoring of wildlife populations across the Kasigau Corridor is a core element of the project’s theory of change, and one of the requirements for reporting under the Climate, Community and Biodiversity (CCB) standard.
 The project is located between the Key Biodiversity Areas (KBAs) of Tsavo East and Tsavo West National Parks – representing […]

 The Voi Diagnostics Laboratory is a state-of-the-art medical and pathology laboratory, refurbished and funded by the Kasigau Corridor REDD+ project.
 It is situated in Voi town close to Wildlife Work’s Rukinga Headquarters.
-The number of patients visiting the lab has grown from approximately 75 patients per month in 2014 to nearly 1,450 patients monthly currently, […]
+The number of patients visiting the lab has grown substantially over the years, testing an average of 32,000 people per year since 2015.

 When Wildlife Alliance began working in the Cardamom Mountains of Cambodia two decades ago, the remote commune of Chi Phat was known as a hub of wildlife smuggling and illegal logging.
 An appraisal of the region’s resources and economic development options spotlighted tourism as the best opportunity to preserve the vulnerable ecosystem and partner with […]